Dissecting the gamma-ray emissions of the nearby galaxies NGC 1068 and NGC 253: Data Analysis and Results

 \subsubsection{Summary of the results}

-By checking the emission of NGC 253, we found that its $\geq$5\,GeV part had a flux drop around MJD~57023, with the flux before the date being $\sim$2 times that after the date.
-This change is clearly revealed by the TS maps calculated for the two time periods.
-Thus likely high energy flux variations in long-time scales existed in the \gr\ emission of this galaxy.
+By checking the emission of NGC 253, we found that its $\geq$5\,GeV part had a possible flux drop around MJD~57023, with the flux before the date being $\sim$2 times that after the date.
+This change is revealed by the TS maps calculated for the two time periods.
+However the change was not significant as the flux uncertainties, particularly that of the second part, are large.
+Thus we only found a detection significance decrease for NGC~253.
 In addition, the \gr\ emission in 0.1--500\,GeV is consistent with being a point source, and the high-spatial resolution TS maps obtained at higher, $\geq$5\,GeV or $\geq$10\,GeV energies indicate that the emission likely arises from the central region of NGC 253.